-Simply click the button labelled “Go”.
-A broadband speed test will be performed and give you a live reading of your current download speed.
-You can then compare that reading against the speeds that you should be getting.
+Simply click the button labelled ‘Go’.
+A broadband speed test will be performed and give you a live reading of your current download speed, which you can then compare against the speeds that you should be getting.

-The most important result from your broadband speed test is the 'download speed'.
-Your download speed is the rate at which your device is able to access content from the internet.
+The most important result is the download speed.
+This is the rate at which your device is able to access content from the internet.

 Your upload speed measures the rate at which you are able to add content to the internet or send messages, pictures and videos to others.
-Upload speeds tend to be much slower than download speeds since most of us do much less uploading than downloading.
-So don’t worry if your download and upload speeds are vastly different.
+Upload speeds tend to be a lot slower than download speeds since most of us do much less uploading than downloading.
+So, don’t worry if your download and upload speeds are vastly different.

 Ping, which is measured in milliseconds, indicates how quickly your connection can respond to a request.
 The lower your ping, the faster your internet connection is at responding to the actions you ask it to take.